dddrrreee/cs240lx-23spr/labs/11-i2s-microphone/README.md

         = 700*1000*1000 / (44100*64)
         = 248.

-For the FS (or WS) we expect this multiplied by 64.
+For the FS we expect this multiplied by 64.
 If you set to a non-zero value you should get close.
 If MASH=0 you'll see its way off.
 (This check saved me from a dumb mistake where I ignored MASH becasuse I didn't care about smoothing and so missed its role in using the DIVF part.)

 ---------------------------------------------------------------
 ### 3. How to configure I2s.